Donald Trescowthick

 Sir Donald Henry Trescowthick, AC, KBE (4 December 1930 – 13 August 2024) was an Australian businessman.

 Biography

-Trescowthick was born on 4 December 1930.
-His wife, Norma, predeceased him in March 2024.
+Trescowthick was born in Ballarat, Victoria, on 4 December 1930, to Thomas Patrick and Elsie May Trescowthick (née Venner).
+He married Norma Margaret Callaghan on 25 October 1953 and they had two sons and two daughters.
 He died on 13 August 2024, at the age of 93.
+Norma predeceased him in March 2024.

 Business activities

 Trescowthick was involved in several Australian business enterprises.

 Swann Insurance

-With Norman Swann, Trescowthick founded Swann Insurance, which grew to be a major general insurer.
+In 1962, Trescowthick and Sir Arthur Warner bought Swann Insurance, which grew to be a major general insurer.
 Prior to being sold to CGU Insurance, Swann Insurance was Australia's largest privately owned general insurer.

 Charles Davis

 Trescowthick acquired Charles Davis, a major Tasmanian company which had been established in 1847.
 Charles Davis grew under Trescowthick's leadership to become at one time Australia's fourth largest retailer, and third largest department store operator.
 The company was renamed Harris Scarfe in 1995.

 Private business activities

 In addition to his involvement in Charles Davis Limited, Trescowthick was involved in several private ventures, including ownership of the Place Arcade in Toorak Village shopping centre in Melbourne Australia.